 Cheapest Medicare Part D in Seattle, Washington

 The scariest part of Medicare for most beneficiaries is the Prescription coverage portion.
-Many have heard the horror stories related to falling into the dreaded donut hole from their friends and colleagues.
+Many have heard horror stories about falling into the dreaded donut hole from their friends and colleagues.

 Wellcare comes in second only to SiverScript for the cheapest plan premium.
 They have become one of the top Medicare carriers nationwide.
 Not only for prescription plans but with Medicare Advantage as well.

-Clear Spring is a smaller company that is still fairly new in the Medicare market.
+Clear Spring is a smaller company still fairly new in the Medicare market.
 They have a low star rating currently, but they’re improving.
-We do see them at the top often when we’re looking at certain drug combinations.
+We often see them at the top when we look at certain drug combinations.

 Medicare Special Needs Plans

-Special needs plans are Medicare Advantage plans that are designed to help people that have specific needs.
+Special needs plans are Medicare Advantage plans designed to help people with specific needs.
 These plans are broken up into three categories.

 D-SNPs work hand in hand with Medicaid to assist Medicare beneficiaries who have dual enrollment in both programs.
 These plans have plan-specific benefits to assist low-income individuals.

-C-SNPs work to assist beneficiaries that have chronic health conditions like diabetes and COPD.
+C-SNPs assist beneficiaries with chronic health conditions like diabetes and COPD.
 The coverage can adjust the tiers of certain drugs, as well as, give increased coverage for benefits that are geared towards the condition.

 I-SNPs are specifically set up for beneficiaries that are living in an institutionalized setting.